martindocs-bootcamp/.github/profile/README.md

 6. **Collaborate:** Let's work together, share knowledge, and support each other.

 7. **Follow Project Standards:** Adhere to coding standards and project norms.

-If you have any concerns or questions, feel free to contact me at [your-email@example.com].

 Thank you for contributing positively to our project!